karthi802/Zoom-bot/README.md

 NOTE:

 1.Sometimes it may fail if the network is too slow.
-2.Make sure that the Zoom is not running in tha background by checking in the tray icons.
+2.Make sure that the Zoom is not running in the background by checking in the tray icons.